-Neural Network Algorithms – Artificial Neural Networks arguably works close enough to the human brain.
-Conceptually artificial neural networks are inspired by neural networks in the brain but the actual implementation in machine learning is way far from reality.
-ANN take in multiple inputs and produce a single output.
-Point to note ANN’s are inspired by the animal brain, but nowhere close to biological neural networks.
+Neural Network: Artificial Neural Networks arguably work close enough to the human brain.
+Conceptually, artificial neural networks are inspired by neural networks in the brain, but their actual implementation in machine learning is far from reality.
+ANN takes in multiple inputs and produces a single output.
+It is important to note that ANNs are inspired by the animal brain but nowhere close to biological neural networks.

-In this post, we will explore some basic understanding of artificial neural networks and Neural Network Algorithms, behind the scenes working and a quick glance to its working (Algorithms).
-This is part -2 of the previous post – Deep Learning – Introduction to Artificial Neural Networks
+In this post, we will explore some basic understanding of artificial neural networks and Neural Network Algorithms, their behind-the-scenes working, and a quick glance at their algorithms.
+This is part 2 of the previous post, – Deep Learning: An Introduction to Artificial Neural Networks.

-AILabPage defines – Artificial neural networks (ANNs) as “Biologically inspired computing code with the number of simple, highly interconnected processing elements for simulating (only an attempt) human brain working & to process information model”.
-It’s way different than computer program though.
+AILabPage defines artificial neural networks (ANNs) as “Biologically inspired computing code with a number of simple, highly interconnected processing elements for simulating (only an attempt) human brain working and processing information models.”
+It’s way different than a computer program, though.
 There are several kinds of Neural Networks in deep learning.
 Neural networks consist of input and output layers and at least one hidden layer.

 - Multi-Layer Perceptron